OpenBEL/openbel-framework/README.rst

  #.
 Enabling applications to query knowledge networks using web and Java APIs

 Central to the design of the framework is the ability to integrate knowledge across different representational vocabularies and ontologies.
 This allows organizations to combine knowledge from disparate sources into centralized knowledge repositories.
 The combined knowledge can be made available to a variety of decision support and analytical applications through a standardized set of computable networks and APIs.

 .. contents::

-**For a more complete guide to using the BEL Framework, we encourage you to check out our** `wiki pages`_.
+**For a more complete guide to using the BEL Framework, we encourage you to check out the** `OpenBEL Wiki`_.

 The OpenBEL Ecosystem
 ---------------------